juliamichiles/Born2beRoot/README.md

-- should have the 42 header?
-- in the line bellow should it be my user or full 42 email?
-I think full email
-- should 'Description' and 'Project Description' be the same section?
-I don't think so

 _This project has been created as part of the 42 curriculum by juliatav_

 ## Description

-Born2BeRoot is a system administration project that introduces Virtual Machines and a series of key system-related concepts, such as virtualization, disk partitioning, LVM, service configuration, automated monitoring, and firewall management — all through setting a secure virtual environment.
+Born2BeRoot is a system administration project that introduces Virtual Machines and a series of key system-related concepts, such as virtualisation, disk partitioning, LVM, service configuration, automated monitoring, and firewall management — all through setting a secure virtual environment.

 ---
 ## Instructions

 * This project does not require compilation.
-* To use the system here configured, start the virtual machine using VirtualBox and unlock the disk, now you should be able to connect to the server via SSH using:
+* To use the system here configured, start the virtual machine using VirtualBox and unlock the disk.
+Now you should be able to connect to the server via SSH using:
 	`ssh -p 4242 <login>@localhost`
 * To view sudo logs, check:
 	`/var/log/sudo/`
-* The monitoring script runs automatically every 10 minutes through cron and once at server startup, it can also be maually executed with:
+* The monitoring script runs automatically every 10 minutes through cron, and once at server startup, it can also be manually executed with:
 	`bash monitoring.sh`
 ---